ZoeBijl/font-awesome/README.md

-# font-awesome
+# Font Awesome
-AT test for Font-Awesome
+Assistive Technologies (AT) test for Font Awesome and icon fonts in general.